 Westfield Health continually strives to achieve customer experience excellence.
-Net Promoter Score ("NPS") is a customer loyalty metric that asks policyholders "How likely is it that you would recommend Westfield to family, friends or colleagues?"
+Net Promoter score ("NPS") is a customer loyalty metric that asks policyholders "How likely is it that you would recommend Westfield to family, friends or colleagues?"
 The data is collected daily.

 The NPS is calculated by subtracting the percentage of detractors from the percentage of promoters.
 The scoring ranges from -100 (all detractors) up to +100 (all promoters).
 A score of +50 is deemed to be excellent.
-Westfield Health scored, on average, +81 for this financial year (2017: +79).
-This is the highest score ever for Westfield Health, reflecting the commitment to customer experience excellence.
+Westfield scored, on average, +79 for this financial year (2018: +81).
+This very high score reflects Westfield's continued commitment to customer experience excellence.